saikumar-everest/jest-all-kind-unit-test-setups/README.md

 # jest-all-kind-unit-test-setups

-Purpose of this project is to act as reference for all kind of unit test setups written in jest test framework
+Purpose of this project is to act as reference for all kind of unit test setups written in [Jest](https://jestjs.io/) test framework

 We encourage [AAA(Arrange - Act - Assert) format](http://wiki.c2.com/?ArrangeActAssert) for structuring any unit(actually any!) test.

-Note: These setups are just one of the possible to write.
+> Note: These setups are just one of the possible to write.
 I agree that, for the same test, one can write with different setup also.

 ### List of different test setups for scenarios